 One or both of you might need or choose to cut your working hours to care for your child.
 This can change the way you divide up household tasks.
 You can talk together about ways to balance the workload with your partner, and look at flexible working hours or job options.

 If you’re staying at home to look after your child, try to get involved in local community groups and activities.
 This can help you feel connected to your community.

 Children’s behaviour can be stressful for any relationship.
-If your child with disability behaves in difficult ways, it can help to decide together how you’ll handle it so that you’re consistent.
+If your child with additional needs behaves in difficult ways, it can help to decide together how you’ll handle it so that you’re consistent.
 Talking about this regularly is a good idea.

-A psychologist or disability specialist can help you plan appropriate behaviour strategies to help your child.
+A psychologist or disability specialist can help you plan appropriate behaviour strategies for your child.

-Having a child with disability can mean that you and your partner have less quality time together.
+Having a child with additional needs can mean that you and your partner have less quality time together.
 Spending pleasurable time together, doing things you enjoy and being intimate as a couple can bring you closer – and remind you that you’re people, not just parents!

-A family member or friend might be able to babysit, or your local disability service might be able to help you find respite care or babysitters who are trained in looking after children with disability.
+A family member or friend might be able to babysit, or your local disability service might be able to help you find respite care or babysitters who are trained in looking after children with additional needs.